 Full-Time Level 4 Program – Nov.
 19, 2018 to Jan.
 11, 2019 (Mon – Fri 9am to 4pm)

-We have space available in the following pesticide courses:
+We also have space available in the following Pesticide Applicator Certificate courses:

 – Landscape Category: August 13, 20, 24 (exam), 2018

 – Landscape Category: October 27, 28, 29 (exam), 2018

 Please contact [email protected] for details or to sign up!

 Welcome PHC Alumni!

 Welcome to the PHC Alumni webpage!
 We created this page as a way to stay connected with our graduates.
 This page is a place for us to share upcoming events, new programs and courses, job postings, and more.
 We will also feature alumni profiles on this page to share and celebrate the successes of our graduates.

 We encourage you to visit this page often, as it will be updated on a regular basis.
 You are also welcome to email us if you’d like to share a job posting or be one of our featured alumni ([email protected]).
 There is also a comment submission box along the right hand side of the page.